 Most states use comparative negligence, and there are two main versions:

-Courts use these rules, but insurance companies also keep them in mind when negotiating settlements.
+It's important to note that courts use these rules if a car accident case goes to trial, but insurance companies also keep them in mind when negotiating settlements.
 So, depending on the facts of your case, even seemingly minor details could make a major difference in how much you might recover.
 If you're in a modified comparative or contributory negligence state, you might need an attorney to make sure you're getting the best result.